Between The Hustle And The Heart

 Running a business while raising a family lives in the margins.

 It happens before the house wakes up, after bedtime stories are finished, and in the quiet stretches where you ask yourself whether the effort is worth the uncertainty.
-This is the reality of building Ardsley—a women’s sporting goods business rooted in community—while also being a present husband, a committed father, and someone who still shows up for a 9–5.
+This is the reality of building Ardsley—a women’s sporting goods business rooted in community—while also being present to our marriage, committed parents, and people who still shows up for our 9–5s.

 This post is for parents who are building something they believe in and wondering if anyone else feels this stretched.